mozzarellaV8/nba2k17/readme.md

 # the Data

 [Basketball-Reference](http://basketball-reference.com) is an amazing resource, but their statistics don't always come ready to plug right into R. For instance, Wins/Losses are in a different table from traditional statistics.
 On top of that, team records are divided by conference while the trad stats are one table of all 30 teams.
 So!
-Because of all this, I ended up copying 3 different CSV for each season from the site - one for team stats, one for opponent stats, and one for the standings.
+Because of all this, I ended up downloading 3 different CSV for each season from the site - one for team stats, one for opponent stats, and one for the standings.

 This is not to say anything against Basketball-Reference - but more to point out for a specific analysis within a specific programming language, it won't always be a plug-and-play situation.